 --Innovating administrative management models, promoting the government’s internal growth, accelerating the establishment of rule of law, integrity and innovation in a service-orientated government.
 Administrative institution reform stresses the relationship between innovation, reform and governance by the rule of law.
 It focuses on the rule of law in the reform ideals as well as methodology, especially in the development of the government’s various checklist institutions which includes powers checklist, responsibilities checklist and negative checklist.
 The principle of “no action should be taken without authorization and no duties should be neglected” should apply to all government checklists.
 The General Office of the CPC Central Committee and the State Council published the Guidance Opinions Regarding the Promotion of Power Checklist Mechanisms by Local Governments, and, before next year, governments at a provincial and municipal level would have announced their respective power checklist and responsibility checklist, enhancing simplifying bureaucracy and decentralization and raising government work efficiency.

 --Strengthening mechanism innovations for internal operations of the government, lowering government costs and raising government efficiency.
 This includes accelerating reforms in government-bought services as to raise the quality of public services and the efficiency of finance capital usage, improving social governance structure and lessening the government’s burdens, and conducting scientific assessments of government performance or instituting third-party assessment mechanisms.
-At the beginning of 2015, the Central Committee and the State Council had published the Opinions Regarding Strengthening the Development of New Type Think-Tanks with Chinese Characteristics.
+At the beginning of 2015, the Central Committee and the State Council had published the Opinions Regarding Strengthening the Development of New Type Think Tanks with Chinese Characteristics.
 The development of think-tanks in China, especially societal think-tanks, plays a very positive role in the growth of scientific and democratic elements in the government decision-making process.

 Reforms in mechanisms for government review and administration are reforms of the government itself.
 It involves the adjustment of government power and interest.
 The reduction of government power is very difficult, thus, even though it is of high importance to the Central Committee and State Council leaders and had made great progress in 2015, we should not exaggerate this progress and see that in practice, there are still many problems to be solved.

 The first problem pertains to administrative review.
-The State Council had designated various measures regarding simplifying bureaucracy and power decentralization, but these measures and decisions are low in efficiency and does not touch upon core powers.
+The State Council had designated various measures regarding simplifying bureaucracy and power decentralization, but these measures and decisions are low in efficiency and do not touch upon core powers.
 The implementation of these measures is also met with various barriers.
 Many of the State Council’s decisions were not well-implemented by local and grass-root level governments.
-There also exists various problematic phenomenon such as “decentralization of responsibility without giving relevant authority”, “imbalance between decentralization and management”, and “mismatching decentralization and management.
+There also exist various problematic phenomena such as “decentralization of responsibility without giving relevant authority”, “imbalance between decentralization and management”, and “mismatching decentralization and management.
 Aside from this, there exists an untreatable vicious cycle where decentralization or management of power would immediately lead to deadlocks, and the government will centralize and take back power as soon as something went wrong.